bitly/dablooms/README.md

 To use a specific version of Python, build directory, or destination directory, use the `PYTHON`, `BLDDIR`, and `DESTDIR`, respectively.
+Look at the output of `make help` for more options.

 An example build might be `make install PYTHON=python2.7 BLDDIR=/tmp/dablooms/bld DESTDIR=/tmp/dablooms/pkg`